 The family system

-When Donald was barely three, his mother nearly died as the result of an emergency hysterectomy and she had to go through several operations to save her life over a period of weeks and then months.
-For a while it seemed she wouldn’t survive.
+When Donald was barely three, his mother nearly died as the result of an emergency hysterectomy, and she had to go through several operations to save her life over a period of weeks and then months.
+For a long while it seemed she wouldn’t survive or return home.

 “Trauma is not what happens to us but what we hold inside in the absence of an empathetic witness.”

 All children, especially those under five, will feel overwhelmed and powerless by sudden separations and fear of abandonment.
-Especially if the separation is from the mother and especially if the father is in shock, denial or not well resourced to take care of children.
+Especially if the separation is from the mother and especially if the father is in shock or denial, or is not well resourced to take care of children.

 A break in the bond with the mother is the most painful of attachment traumas, one with long-lasting impact.
-Some of those who experience a disconnect from their mother can grow up to have an ‘attachment style’ that may be described as avoidant, disorganised or unregulated.
-However you describe it – an attachment trauma; inner splitting; disassociation – it is a natural response to trauma, designed to protect the vulnerable sense of self.
-How we respond to our experiences of disruption in childhood soon becomes our deep patterns for surviving the challenges of life and work for years to come.
+Some of those who experience a disconnect from their mother can grow up to have an ‘attachment style’ that is described as ‘avoidant’, ‘disorganised’ or ‘unregulated’.
+However you describe it – an attachment trauma; inner splitting or disassociation – it is a natural response, designed to protect the vulnerable sense of self.
+And when connected to our relationship with the source of our life, our mother, the impact is particularly powerful.

 “What cannot be communicated to the mother cannot be communicated to the self.”